How To Check & Compare UK Mobile Coverage: Networks & MVNOs

 Indoor & Outdoor Coverage

 If possible, choose a mobile network that offers both indoor and outdoor coverage.
-This is vital if you want to be able to use your phone in a building: for instance at home or in the office.
-If your network only offers outdoor coverage, you may get a poor smartphone experience and there’s a high likelihood of missing incoming calls.
+This is vital if you want to use your phone inside of a building (e.g. in your home or in your office).
+If your network provider only offers outdoor coverage, you’re likely to get a poor smartphone experience.
+There’s also a high likelihood that incoming phone calls could be missed.

-Note: As with all types of radio signal, mobile phone signals can be weakened by building materials.
-The presence of neighbouring buildings and the materials used to construct your house can weaken the strength of your mobile phone signal.
-Online coverage maps try to take account of this.
-A strong 5-bar signal will be said to give “indoor & outdoor coverage” whereas a weaker 1-bar signal will be said to give only outdoor coverage.
+Note: As with all types of radio-based signal, mobile phone signals can be weakened by building materials.
+The presence of neighbouring buildings and the materials used to construct your home can weaken the strength of your mobile phone signal.
+Online coverage maps will try to take this into account.
+A strong 5-bar signal might be said to give “indoor & outdoor coverage”.
+Meanwhile, a weaker 1-bar signal might be said to give outdoor coverage only.

 Types of Coverage: 2G, 3G & 4G

-When accessing an online coverage map, you’ll normally be shown the levels of 2G, 3G and 4G coverage.
+When studying an online coverage map, you’ll normally be shown the levels of 2G, 3G and 4G coverage.

-- 2G is the oldest type of mobile network currently in use.
+- 2G is the oldest type of mobile network still in use today.
 It’s mainly designed for calling and texting but you’re also able to do some basic web browsing.
 If you’re just looking to call and text, 2G coverage should suffice for your needs.
-However, if you’re a smartphone owner, we’d recommend a network with 3G or 4G mobile coverage.
+However, if you’re a smartphone owner, we would strongly recommend choosing a network with 3G or 4G coverage.

 - 3G (recommended minimum) is the basic level of coverage expected on mobile networks today.
-It’s designed for smartphone users: you can browse the web and use almost any application.
+It’s designed for smartphone users: you can browse the web and you can use almost any app.
 You can also call and text as you can on 2G.
 A good 3G connection should be fast enough for almost any activity on your smartphone.
-This includes online radio, video calling with apps such as Skype and television streaming through BBC iPlayer.
+This includes listening to online radio, video calling with Skype or FaceTime and television streaming through the BBC iPlayer application.

-Whenever possible, you should choose a mobile network that at least offers 3G connectivity.
+Whenever possible, you should choose a mobile network offering 3G or 4G connectivity.

 Real World Experimentation